Possible problems after breast reconstruction surgery

 You may not have any problems after surgery.
 But it can help to know what the more common problems are so that, if you do have any, they can be detected and treated early.

-Once you’re home after your operation, check your wound(s) regularly.
-Tell your breast care nurse or doctor immediately if you have possible signs of infection, such as:
+When you’re home after your operation, check your wound(s) regularly.
+Tell your breast care nurse or doctor immediately if you have any signs of infection, such as:

 discharge (fluid being released) from the wound